k0001/k0001.github.com/articles/opaleye-sot.md

 t)`, and finally we just give those three arguments to `TableWithSchema`.
 I promise this is not a magical process, this is just profiting at the term-level from information that is already present at the type-level.
-You can always go from types to terms in Haskell, what's hard is going in the other direction, but we are not trying to accomplish that today.
+You can always go from types to terms in Haskell—what's hard is going in the other direction, but we are not trying to accomplish that today.

 With `table` implemented, we finally have a way to derive a `Table (PgW t) (PgR